 MD MSc MFM BA DipStats DipProfEthics

-My turn of the century interest in cloning has become a dual interest in genome topology and human hybrids.
+I continue to teach a post-graduate course now titled "Human Evolution: chance or design?".
+The balance must be about right as the course is hated fervently by Dawkins acolytes and by young earth creationists.
+My turn of the century interest in cloning has become an interest in genome topology.
 Genome topology is grounded in the idea that only those genes on the service of the genome-histone complex are available for transcription.
 Accordingly the mechanisms which control genome topology are a primary level of gene regulation - they determine which genes are available for transcription, where, when, and for how long.
-The factors which mediate geneome topology are called epenes.
+The factors which mediate genome topology are called epenes.

 I no longer practice medicine and am no longer registered as a medical practitioner in New Zealand.
 I continue to have an interest in diabetes and offer health consultations to folk diagnosed with pre-diabetes (intermediate hyperglycemia) or who have been diagnosed with type 2 diabetes within the last few years.
 The aim is to reverse the pre-diabetes or type two diabetes.